-The SOPROLIFE camera can be used in diagnosis aid mode, treatment aid mode, or to take high-quality images of the teeth with “Daylight” mode.
-Dr. Bickel will catalog all of the images and video related to your appointment, which means that your oral health will be recorded with perfect accuracy.
+The SOPROLIFE camera can be used in diagnosis aid mode, treatment aid mode, or to take high-quality images of the teeth in “daylight” mode.
+Dr. Bickel will catalog all of the images and videos related to your appointment, which means that your oral health will be recorded with perfect accuracy.

-How Does an Intraoral Camera Help Detect and Treat Cavities?
+How Does An Intraoral Camera Help Detect & Treat Cavities?

-Most dentists are able to detect cavities early on by simply using a high-quality light source and optical magnification.
+Most dentists can detect cavities early on by simply using a high-quality light source and optical magnification.
 However, there is always a chance that a simple visual examination will overlook some of the earliest signs of cavities.

-An intraoral camera helps Dr. Bickel get a better look at your teeth, and identify the earliest, stages of tooth decay that are difficult to detect.
-Oral cameras are also very helpful for tracking your overall level of oral health.
-Because Dr. Bickel will have photos of all of your 6 month dental appointments, he’ll be able to compare photos from each appointment.
+An intraoral camera helps Dr. Bickel get a better look at your teeth, and identify the earliest stages of tooth decay that are difficult to detect.
+Oral cameras are also beneficial for tracking your overall level of oral health.
+Because Dr. Bickel will have photos of all of your 6-month dental appointments, he can compare photos from each appointment.
 This lets him quickly assess changes in your oral health, such as issues like gum disease and tooth decay, or teeth shifting.

 Scans are taken of your teeth, and special software translates the images into a digital blueprint of your mouth.
 From this data, lab technicians can create precise dental prosthetics, like crowns, bridges, and dentures, that fit seamlessly to match your smile.